pkhanal/watson-workshop-java/README.md

 #### Import the project into your IDE of choice

 ### Let's build a chatbot using Conversation Service

-#### Getting the Service Credentials
-You will need the username and password credentials for Conversation service.
-Service credentials are different from your Bluemix account username and password.

-To get your service credentials, follow these steps:

-- Log in to Bluemix at https://bluemix.net.

-- Create an instance of the service:

-  - In the Bluemix Catalog, select the service you want to use.
-  - Under Add Service, type a unique name for the service instance in the Service name field.
-For example, type my-service-name.
-Leave the default values for the other options.
-  - Click **Create**.

-- Copy your credentials:
-  - On the left side of the page, click Service Credentials to view your service credentials.
-  - Copy username and password to your project.

 #### Installation
 ```